jsiegenthaler/homebridge-eosstb/README.md

 You need a My UPC subscription or the appropriate equivalent from your local TV provider.
 The username and password are the same as used in the TV provider's TV app on your iOS device (the app varies by country, in Switzerland it is [upc tv Schweiz](https://apps.apple.com/ch/app/upc-tv-schweiz/id1292688012)).

-# Works in Your Country (If you are with UPC / Ziggo / Telenet / Magenta)
+# Works in Your Country (If you are with UPC / Ziggo / Telenet / Magenta and hopefully Virgin Media)
 As UPC operates in multiple countries under multiple brands, this plugin will work in a number of countries that use UPC TV systems.
 The known countries that use the same UPC TV system with the ARRIS DCX960 settop box are:
 * Switzerland: [UPC Switzerland](https://www.upc.ch/en/).
 The DCX960 is called the **UPC TV Box**.
 Also known as the EOSSTB.
 * Netherlands: [Ziggo](https://www.ziggo.nl/).
 Here the DCX960 is called the **Mediabox Next (4K)**.